Healed By Truth

 CARRIE'S FIGHT FOR JUSTICE

 • August 1982- Carrie was born in Albuquerque, New Mexico.
 Her biological father began sexually abusing her, most likely in her infancy.
 The abuse started there and persisted for the next eighteen years.
+In total, Carrie survived 6,736 days in the home of a child predator.

 • 1989- Carrie had a heavenly encounter that reframed the abuse in her home.
 She began to fight against the abuse around age 7.
 (See Matthew 18: A conversation between a survivor of childhood sexual abuse and a Catholic Bishop).

-• April 1996- The Child Youth and Family Division (CYFD) went out to Carrie's home.
-Carrie's father kidnapped her and her two younger sisters and hid them for several days on the other side of town.
-Eventually, Carrie and her sisters were returned to their home for questioning by social workers and the police.
+• April 9, 1996- Carrie and her sisters were returned to their home for questioning by social workers and the police.
 Before the interview, Carrie's father threatened her with her life if she said anything about the abuse, so Carrie remained silent.
 One of her sisters spoke up and the abuse was leaked out to the social worker.

 • May 1996- Carrie's father went to counseling.
-Carrie, her sisters, and her mother did not.
-Carrie and her sisters returned to their home where their father continued to sexually abuse them for another seven years.
+Carrie, her sisters did not.
+Their father continued to sexually abuse them for another seven years.
 No one came back from CYFD or the Police Department to check on Carrie or her sisters.

 • July 2002- One of Carrie's biological sisters spoke with a therapist and told the therapist about the abuse at home.
 Within 24 hours, her father was arrested for child sex crimes and held in prison to await trial.

 • August 2002- In the monastery, Carrie was interviewed by police, social workers, and detectives regarding the abuse.
+She prepared to give witness at her father's trial.

-• January 2004- Carrie left Carmel to pursue more extensive therapy and trauma recovery from a therapist in Santa Fe.
-Her father was found incompetent to stand trial, and preparations were made for his dangerousness hearing.
+• January 2004- Her father was found incompetent to stand trial, and preparations were made for his dangerousness hearing.
+Carrie left Carmel to pursue more extensive therapy and trauma recovery from a therapist in Santa Fe.

 • January 2006- Carrie testified in court at her father's dangerousness hearing.
 Her father was deemed dangerous by the court and remained in prison.
 He was re-evaluated every two years for competency.